jack-brind/flashcards/src/tips/javascript/array-filter.md

 This can be used to filter things like numbers based on them being greater than x, strings that meet a criteria (e.g. <code>startsWith('m')</code>), strings that are shorter than 6 characters and objects based on their properties (e.g. user that have <code>isActive: true</code>).

+Unlike the <code>.find()</code> method, this returns all matching values as opposed to just the first value.

 ![](/assets/array-filter.png)